aarunku5/LINGO-Eurovis-2023/README.md

 2.
             "input": "Fact: rain can help form soil. \nQuestion: Rain can help form?", "output": "soil and trees.",
-            "explanation": "The words \"and trees\" are not present in the associated fact.
-So, it's a bad answer."
+            "explanation": "Even though the answer \"soil and trees\" is factually correct as they both are formed by rain, since it is not present in the given fact this is a bad answer.
+Note that, the correct answer words must lie within the associated fact wo be a good answer."
 3.
             "input": "Fact: rain helps plants to survive. \nQuestion: rain helps plants to?", "output": "survived.",